 Accounting in estates and conservatorships must be submitted in the format specified in UTCR 9.160.
+Approval of annual accountings in conservatorships must be sought within sixty (60) days of filing of the accounting, unless the accounting is contested.

 CHAPTER 11 JUVENILE COURT